zy26/sniffer/index.markdown

 This is poor man [MOSS](http://theory.stanford.edu/~aiken/moss/).
 It is perhaps not as fast as MOSS but I have great success with it as a teching assistant.

+## Installation

+You can install it using `python-setuptools`.
+It is also available on `pypi`.
+To install, do

+    $ pip install code-sniffer

+If you are behind proxy, check out how to use `pip` behind proxy.
+You can also download the code from its [gihub repository]({{page.repository_url}}).
+Run the following command

+    $ python setup.py build
+    $ sudo python setup.py install

+Any of these two method will install code-sniffer to your system

+## How to use it